brycewray/eleventy_solo/src/posts/2019/09/why-left-hugo-eleventy.md

 ### It's pretty fast

-It doesn't build a site as quickly as Hugo---nothing beats Hugo on that score---but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).
+It doesn't build a site as quickly as Hugo---nothing beats Hugo on that score---but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).[^privacy]

+[^privacy]: The embedded tweets that formerly were in this part on the page are now just linked and identified, due to the site's belatedly adopted [privacy policy](/privacy).

 While we're on the subject of speed: while I was working on this post, I saw these Leatherman tweets from, respectively, his personal account and the Eleventy account: